paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 ## 11. How to convert a Python data structure to a JSON string?

 Remember how we talked about JSON, the secret language for sharing data?
 And how we packed our data for travel using serialization?
-Today, we'll learn the magic trick of turning your Python data structures into shiny JSON strings, ready to be shared and understood by anyone!
+Now, we'll learn the magic trick of turning your Python data structures into shiny JSON strings, ready to be shared and understood by anyone!

 **1. Why Stringify?
 Sharing Your Data with the World:**